Writing your Personal Statement

 You must show that you have researched the course, that you understand what it involves, and that your skills and experience are well suited to it.

-- your extra-curricular activities, inside and outside school
+- your extra-curricular activities, inside and outside school, particularly where they are linked to your course choices

 - your achievements and awards